oem66/Health.io/README.md

 # Health.io
  Health.io app for Health management
  Main features:
  - Health insights
- - Online consultations (trainers and nutritionists)
+ - Health tips
+ - Diet plans for bodybuilding and regular people
+ - Fitness plan
- - Scan and analysis results
+ - User Profile and handling Authentication state

 1. User Profile take data from Google, Email username or in case of Guest user User profile will be disabled.
 2. Create CoreData Manager to save online data in case of app is not connected to the internet so user can see some of the previus data.